micropython/micropython/ports/w60x/README.md

 You can put this command in your `.profile` or `.bash_login`.

+WM_SDK only supports the 4.x version of the GCC compiler for compiling.

 WM_SDK download address is [W60X_SDK](http://www.winnermicro.com/en/html/1/).
 WM_SDK must be G3.1 and newer versions.